1

 K.A.C.
 2011 - T - 37 ...

 It's Poinsettia Potpourri Day here at the K.A.C. - one of our theme-less days where we throw our Terrifying Tinsel up and see what sticks!
-So, like the end-of-his-rope Kringle to the left, let's dig in the bag of goodies and see what we can find!
+So let's dig in the bag of goodies and see what we can find!

 First up (in case you're stuck for that certain something for that certain someone) we have a link to 'Fourteen Bizarre Japanese Toys', including the Samurai Obama, the supremely creepy Lookalike Dolls, the Gotochi Dissection Animals and the hands-down winner for Most Bizarre: the God-Jesus Robot (imagine a Magic 8-Ball that answers your "Yes/No" questions from a higher plane)!
 They're all awaiting your perusal here: